HeydenLabASU/CHM501-AI-Protein-Structure-Prediction/Exercise-1.md

 ```

 The SLURM job scheduler controls when and on which part of SOL jobs will be executed.
-We need to submit out script to SLURM in order to get `in line` for when resources become available, i.e., our job goes into a queue.
+We need to submit our script to SLURM in order to get `in line` for when resources become available.
+In other words, our job goes into a queue.
 To submit your calculation, use the`sbatch` command:
 ```bash
 sbatch run.sh
 ```

 In the dawn of computing, calculations had to be submitted as a batch of punchcards, which was known colloquially as a "batch job" or simply a "job".
 The terminology is still used today.
 The command `squeue` can be used to see what jobs are in the job queue on SOL, either with status `RUNNING` or `PENDING`.
 Since SOL is used by many users from all over ASU, there are 1000's of jobs at any given time.